t-sanchez/phd_thesis/README.md

 6. On the benefits of deep RL in accelerated MRI sampling
 7. Uncertainty driven adaptive sampling via GANs
 8. Conclusion and future works
-A. Appendix for Chapter 6
-B. Appendix for Chapter 7
-C. Bibliography
-D. Curriculum Vitae

 ## Organization of the repository
 The repository contains 4 main folders.